-written by Richard Leslie | May 24, 2016
+written by Richard Leslie | March 1, 2023

-Avoiding Liability Bulletin - December 2010
+Avoiding Liability Bulletin - March 2023

-...
-A therapist or counselor must be prepared to testify in court or at a deposition, under oath.
-Although some therapists and counselors may not like to testify, and may find it disruptive to their practices, there is sometimes no choice.
+Mental health practitioners must be prepared to testify in court or at a deposition, under oath.
+Although some practitioners may not like to testify, and may find it disruptive to their practices, there is sometimes no choice.
 The patient may be pursuing a lawsuit where the mental or emotional condition of the patient is relevant, if not critical.
-There are numerous other ways that the practitioner can find herself/himself in court or at a deposition.
+There are numerous other ways that practitioners can find themselves in court or at a deposition.
 The "success" of the practitioner often hinges on the degree of preparation of the practitioner.
 In many circumstances, the preparation may be done by and with the lawyer for the patient, although this is not always the case.
 Sometimes, the preparation will be done with the assistance of the practitioner's attorney.
-The practitioner may be considered "successful" if he or she emerges from the process with his/her integrity intact and with the patient not being surprised by, or disappointed with, the practitioner's testimony.
+Practitioners may be considered "successful" if they emerge from the process with their integrity intact and with the patient not being surprised by, or disappointed with, the practitioner's testimony.

-The therapist or counselor must be sure of what he or she knows, clear about what he or she doesn't know or should not say, and confident that his or her records will be helpful (to the practitioner).
+Mental health practitioners must be sure of what they know, clear about what they don't know or should not say, and confident that their records will be helpful.
 If the records are an accurate reflection of the treatment rendered, and the practitioner's testimony is consistent with the records, the practitioner will be less vulnerable under cross-examination.
-One interesting scenario that sometimes arises is where the therapist or counselor determines that there is an error in his or her records.
-The therapist or counselor might first discover an error when reviewing the records after being served with a subpoena for records and for testimony at a deposition, or the error might be discovered before the receipt of a subpoena, such as when a request for the records comes from the attorney representing the patient.
+One interesting scenario that sometimes arises is where the practitioner determines that there is an error in the treatment records.
+The practitioner might first discover an error when reviewing the records after being served with a subpoena for records and for testimony at a deposition, or the error might be discovered before the receipt of a subpoena, such as when a request for the records comes from the attorney representing the patient.
 Often, the patient's attorney is going to be the first to receive a copy of the records in preparation for the practitioner's later testimony.
 The records will usually be shared voluntarily with the patient's attorney, with the proper authorization of the patient.

 If changes are made to the records, the practitioner would, of course, make it apparent in the records that changes were made on a specific date.
-Therapists and counselors sometimes make the "fatal" mistake of trying to change or alter the records without detection by others and without the intent to disclose that changes were made.
-If caught, this action can lead to significant negative consequences - not the least of which is a complaint to the licensing board - and eventually, the imposition of disciplinary action against a licensee.
-The decision for the practitioner is whether to make a change in the records upon discovery or to leave the records as they are - and inform the patient's attorney (and/or the practitioner's attorney) of the error.
+Therapists sometimes make the "fatal" mistake of trying to change or alter the records without detection by others and without the intent to disclose that changes were made.
+If caught, this action can lead to significant negative consequences - not the least of which is a complaint to the licensing board - and eventually, the imposition of disciplinary action against the licensee.
+The decision for the practitioner is whether to make a change in the records upon discovery or to leave the records unchanged.
+Informing the patient's attorney (and/or the practitioner's attorney) of the error is usually helpful with respect to making that decision.